blockhackersio/paypunk/README.md

 # Paypunk

+> 'Private money, punk.'

-Zcash wallet infrastructure for privacy-preserving commerce on desktop and agentic workflows.
+Wallet infrastructure for privacy-preserving commerce on desktop and agentic workflows.

 ## Architecture